The Toronto Maple Leafs did not make a move at the trade deadline but while some aren’t happy with the lack of movement, it was the right call.

 Instead, the Leafs GM is sending a message to his club that if they while they weren’t worthy of Dubas trying to find a miracle.
 At the same time, he also didn’t feel like trading Barrie would do anything either,

-“I’m not gonna come up and bulls— and tell you I have some magical solution,” said Dubas to reporters.
+"“I’m not gonna come up and bulls— and tell you I have some magical solution,” said Dubas to reporters.
 “It’s interesting.
-You can go back and look at different teams in different sports, and there are very few that right from the minute they acquire good talent through the draft just suddenly — boom — reach their potential and win championships and play at a consistent level every day.
+You can go back and look at different teams in different sports, and there are very few that right from the minute they acquire good talent through the draft just suddenly — boom — reach their potential and win championships and play at a consistent level every day.“We’re clearly not there yet, but we also show signs of what we can be when we get there.”"

 That last part is a pretty damning statement considering the Leafs showed that they lack the consistency and focus to be a threat in the playoffs.
 You can bet that while Dubas remained silent at the trade deadline, the off-season can lead to more substantial change.